 *Guaranteed funds are cash, cashier's check, money order, or international wire transfer.

-**The University reserves the right to extend the term length beyond the 3-month period.
+**The University reserves the right to extend the term length beyond the 3-term period.

 PAYMENT IN EXCESS OF TUITION/FEES CHARGES